‘Dragon Ball Super’ Episode 83: Official Spoilers Released

 “Vegeta this week: With his daughter about to be born, he can’t calm down!
 Goku and company approach Vegeta about entering the tournament, but he still refuses.
 It seems the reason is that Bulma is about to give birth, but…?!”

-The meanings behind the official spoiler’s incomplete sentences remain unknown, but avid fans of the franchise are speculating that DBS Episode 83 might feature some surprising twists.
+The meaning behind the official spoiler’s incomplete sentences remains unknown, but avid fans of the franchise are speculating that DBS Episode 83 might feature some surprising twists.
 Over the course of the hit anime series, fans of Dragon Ball Super have noted that whenever hanging statements are included in official spoilers, several unexpected events usually happen in the episode.

 Spoilers for DBS ep.83, airing March 26th.
 It seems like they can never finish their sentences, but?! pic.twitter.com/M3j1cTjZqV